 Some manuka honey is 100% raw as it has not gone through any heating or pasteurizing stage, but some might be processed based on the manufacturer.

-But why is it expensive?
+But why is manuka honey, especially high-quality manuka honey from the best brands, so expensive?
 Because manuka plants are rare and do not grow everywhere.
 They can only be found in some specific places, making this honey unique and costly.